Zodiac0910/csvserver/solution/README.md

 #Received following error
 error while reading the file "/csvserver/inputdata": open /csvserver/inputdata: no such file or directory

-#created a shell script to create inputFile
+#created a shell script to create inputFile in directory csvserver as it is reuirement for part 2 assignment
 #You need to pass one argument which describes about number of elements need to be generated and give all permissions to the file like read/write/delete
 chmod 777 gencsv.sh
 #For ex:if you want to generate 10 numbers you can pass 10 as argument